JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 	- Loop Prevention:
 		- Without STP, switches would broadcast traffic to all ports.
 When loops exist, the traffic gets duplicated, causing the network to become unresponsive
 	- Redundancy:
 		- STP allows network redundancy.
-If one
+If one link fails, STP automatically activates a backup path, keeping the network stable and available
+- How?
+	- Root Bridge Election:
+		- STP elects a Root Bridge, which is the central reference point for